gaehlerm/SoftwareEngineering/README.md

 Once you start thinking about this rule, you will automatically structure your code in a much better way.
 It becomes so much tidier.
 It will feel more natural and it doesn’t need too much work to make it better.

+## Requirements
+// Does this go into the physical laws of code?

+When buying a new car, you probably make a list of requirements.
+It needs to have five seats, ample of space for lugage, an AC, etc. Then you go to a car dealer and he'll show you a car that meets these requirements.
+Would you buy that car right away?
+Or do you first test drive it and look at some other cars as well?
+Even though chances are that you'll get back to that first car you've had a look at.

+In software engineering we have a similar phenomenon.
+You have a problem and you're looking for a solution.
+There are several requirements and once you found a solution that meets all of them, you are happy and implement it.
+This would be the equivalent of buying the first car that meets all the requirements.
+Why would you change your behavior depending whether you buy a car or if you write a piece of code?
+The costs of your decision are comparable.
+Actually it might be even bigger in software engineering because you'll have to stick to this decision for a long time and live with its consequences.

+Perhaps we should take more care when making software decisions just as we do when buying a new car.
+It may pay off on the long term.

 # 22. Software Architecture